Anna Freud National Centre for Children and Families

 We are proud to be working with the Anna Freud National Centre for Children and Families and a ground-breaking facility like the centre of excellence and the school which will lie at its heart.
 This partnership will help us to understand the challenges children face today and how they can best be supported.Sir Trevor Pears CMG

-Pears Foundation is committed to supporting organisations that promote children’s social and emotional wellbeing and contribute to better understanding of the challenges that they and their families face.
+Pears Foundation supports organisations that promote children’s social and emotional wellbeing and contribute to better understanding of the challenges that they and their families face.
+We partner with the Anna Freud Centre because its cutting-edge research and clinical practice is built on collaboration with communities and professionals.

 Founded by Anna Freud herself over sixty years ago, The Anna Freud National Centre for Children and Families works to improve the lives of thousands of children and young people with mental health problems.
-The charity provides specialist help and services for young people and their families as well as providing services and training for the professionals who support them.
+The charity provides specialist support and services for young people and their families as well as training and professional development for the professionals who support them.

-A parent or significant adult family member is required to participate in the classroom with their child, creating what is known as a multi-family group in the classroom.
-Therapeutic techniques are embedded in all aspects of the teaching and learning programme and the focus is on families helping themselves so that their children can resolve their problems and be better equipped to return to school as functioning learners and fulfil their potential as active members of society.
+What is unique about the Pears Family School is that it requires a parent or significant adult family member to participate in the classroom with their child.
+The focus is on families helping themselves and each other to create the conditions and changes necessary so that their children can resolve their problems and be better equipped to return to school as functioning learners.